TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

     </div>
 ```

+{% endraw %}

 The critical extra ingredient is the `<Fragment>` and `</Fragment>` tags around the inner map.
 As if by magic, all the red squiggles and mad error messages disappeared.

 # Testing

-* I should have followed the same process to create unit tests for `VirtualGrid`.
+I should have followed the same process to create unit tests for `VirtualGrid`.
 However, I couldn't resist hacking together a sample app and taking it for a spin.

 ```
-const Cell = ({ rowIndex, columnIndex, style }: { rowIndex: number, columnIndex: number, style: any }) => (
+const Cell = ({ rowIndex, columnIndex, style }) => (
   <div className={ rowIndex == 0 ? "header" : "cell" } style={style}>
     { (rowIndex == 0) ? `${columnIndex}` : `${rowIndex}:${columnIndex}` }
   </div>